+Indibulin is potentially safer than other tubulin inhibitors as no neurotoxicity has been observed in preclinical studies and in Phase 1 clinical trials.
 Indibulin has a different pharmacological profile from other tubulin inhibitors currently on the market as it binds to a unique site on tubulin and is active in multi-drug-resistant (MDR-1, MRP-1) and taxane-resistant tumors.
-Indibulin binding causes destabilization of microtubules in vitro, an effect similar to that of the vinca alkaloid family or colchicine, but opposite to that of paclitaxel and related drugs and different from the epothilones.